pjpollot/pjpollot/README.md

   - Meeting new and interesting people is always fun!
 - Learn how to *survive* in Japan despite the language barrier.
   - Reading books and watching series.
-  - well, living in Japan basically.
+  - Doing play in Japanese.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=pjpollot&show_icons=true&theme=tokyonight)